-Montreal Island Kit describes the political system, the political organisation and the political terms of an island divided into 16 municipalities.
+Montreal Island Kit describes in details the political system, the political organization and the political terms of an island divided into 16 municipalities.

-Montreal Island Kit is mostly about the City of Montreal, its 19 boroughs and 15 reconstituted municipalities even if the City of Dorval and the Island of Dorval are often considered as one city.
+Montreal Island Kit is mostly about the City of Montreal, its 19 boroughs and its 15 reconstituted municipalities although the City of Dorval and the Island of Dorval are often considered as one city.

-A City Council that is democratically elected and that, according to the Charter of Ville de Montreal, has final authority and final decision over the the organisation of the City of Montreal
+A City Council democratically elected who, according to the Charter of Ville de Montreal, has final authority and final decision over the the organization of the City of Montreal

-City Councillors sit on the City Council and on their respective Borough Council while Borough Councillors only sit on their Borough Council.
-The City Council oversees, standardises and approves the decisions made by the Borough Councils.
+City Councillors who sit on the City Council and on their respective borough council and borough Councillors who sit only on their borough council.
+The City Council oversees, standardizes and approves the decisions made by the borough councils.

 Montreal Island Kit is further interested in describing the Montreal Executive Committee composed of the mayor of the City of Montreal and of 11 elected members of the City Council nominated by the mayor.

-The Executive Committee reports directly to the City Council and has jurisdiction over the local services offered within the City limits and over the Agglomeration services offered to the entire population of the Island of Montreal.
+The executive committee reports directly to the City Council and has jurisdiction over the local services offered within the City limits.

 In political terms, the jurisdiction of the Executive Committee includes granting contracts and subsidies, managing human and financial resources and handling supplies and buildings.